 In March 2021, the Foundation applied for and received approval for a second round PPP loan administered by the United States Small Business Administration in the amount of \$97,452.
-The loan bears interest at 1.00% per annum.
-Monthly payments are deferred until July 2022 and matures in March 2026.
-As of June 30, 2021, the Foundation's PPP loan had a balance of \$97,452 and is held by a financial institution.
-Management believes the PPP loan will be fully forgiven, but until such time, the PPP loan is recorded as Paycheck Protection Program Loan in the statement of financial position.
+On January 18, 2022, the full amount of the PPP loan was forgiven, which is reported in the statement of activities as gain on extinguishment of debt - PPP loan.